codeque-co/codeque/packages/cli/README.md

 ### Root command `codeque`

 Opens interactive terminal editor to type query and performs structural code search in current working directory.
-Alternatively performs search based on query option or query file.
+Alternatively performs search based on query provided as an param or query file.

 #### Usage